 MOD RCC/73A1/22

-RESOLUTION 154 (Rev. Guadalajara, 2010)
+RESOLUTION 154 (Rev. Busan, 2014)

 Use of the six official languages of the Union on an equal footing

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

+a) United Nations General Assembly Resolution 67/292, on multilingualism;

-a) Resolution 154 (Antalya, 2006) of the Plenipotentiary Conference;
+b) Resolution 154 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-b) Resolution 115 (Marrakesh, 2002) of the Plenipotentiary Conference;
+c) Resolution 115 (Marrakesh, 2002) of the Plenipotentiary Conference;

-c) Resolution 104 (Minneapolis, 1998) of the Plenipotentiary Conference;
+d) Resolution 104 (Minneapolis, 1998) of the Plenipotentiary Conference;

-d) Resolution 66 (Rev. Guadalajara, 2010) of this conference,
+e) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+f) Resolution 165 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+g) Resolution 168 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 reaffirming

-the fundamental principle of equal treatment of the six official languages, as enshrined in Resolutions 115 (Marrakesh, 2002) and 154 (Antalya, 2006), on the use of the six languages on an equal footing,
+the fundamental principle of equal treatment of the six official languages, as enshrined in Resolutions 115 (Marrakesh, 2002) and 154 (Rev. Guadalajara, 2010), on the use of the six languages on an equal footing,

 noting with satisfaction and appreciation

-a) the steps taken so far to implement Resolution 115 (Marrakesh, 2002) as from 1 January 2005 and Resolution 154 (Antalya, 2006);
+a) the steps taken so far to implement Resolution 115 (Marrakesh, 2002) as from 1 January 2005 and Resolution 154 (Rev. Guadalajara, 2010);

-b) the progress made in the successful implementation of Resolution 104 (Minneapolis, 1998) and resulting efficiencies and economies,
+b) the progress made in the successful implementation of Resolution 104 (Minneapolis, 1998) and resulting efficiencies and economies;

-recognizing
+c) the progress made in the implementation of Resolution 154 (Rev. Guadalajara, 2010) in regard to alignment of working methods and optimization of staffing levels in the six languages, linguistic unification of databases for definitions and terminology and centralizing editing functions;

+d) ITU participation in the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP),recognizing

 a) the importance of maintaining and improving the multilingual content of services required by the universal character of United Nations system organizations, as called for in the United Nations Joint Inspection Unit report on Multilingualism in the United Nations System (Document JIU/REP/2002/11);